alleaffengaffen/tevbox/README.md

 ## Solution design

-In general: a tevbox is just a dead-simple VPS with a mainstream Linux distribution and some development tools as well as the awesome [code-server](https://github.com/coder/code-server) that provides the IDE experience in a browser.
+In general: a tevbox is just a dead-simple VPS with Ubuntu Server as OS and some development tools including the awesome [code-server](https://github.com/coder/code-server) that provides the IDE experience in a browser.
 In my case I'm using [Hetzner](http://hetzner.de/) as cloud-provider as their machines offer great performance for value.

 The workflow for creating a new VM should look like this: I click on the [Actions](https://github.com/the-technat/tevbox/actions) for this repo, click "Create new box", enter some details and the box is created within minutes, spilling out an URL that opens code-server for me.